ntalbotdev/answerly-nuxt/README.md

 - After signup, a profile is created in the `profiles` table
 - Visit `/inbox` to answer questions sent to you (only published after answering)
 - Visit `/my-questions` to see questions you have asked others
-- Visit `/profile` to view or edit your profile
+- Visit `/profile/:username` to view a public profile (ex: [/profile/axile](https://answerly-nuxt.vercel.app/profile/axile))
-- Visit `/profile/:username` to view any public profile (ex: [/profile/axile](https://answerly-nuxt.vercel.app/profile/axile))
+  - If it's your own profile, you can edit it by clicking the edit button
 - Visit `/profile/:username/questions` to see questions asked to a user
 - Visit `/profile/:username/followers` to see a user's followers
 - Visit `/profile/:username/following` to see who a user is following